windingtree/developer-portal/docs/jwt/jwt-create.md

 You can register the created __public__ key with your organization.

--Open your Organization on Winding Tree.
+1.Open your Organization on Winding Tree.
 [Winding Tree Marketplace](https://marketplace.windingtree.com).
--Scroll down and you'll see "Add Public Key" option.
+2.Scroll down and you'll see "Add Public Key" option.
 Click on it and a form will open.
--In field "Key Type" select secp256k1
+3.In field "Key Type" select secp256k1
--In field "Key in PEM format", enter the public key without any line break.
+4.In field "Key in PEM format", enter the public key without any line break.
--In field "unique key ID" enter any ID of your choice and make a note of it (It will be needed while creating the JWT).
+5.In field "unique key ID" enter any ID of your choice and make a note of it (It will be needed while creating the JWT).
 You can also enter the default value as "webserver".
--Save the form and pay the fee through your Ethereum wallet to complete the proccess.
+6.Save the form and pay the fee through your Ethereum wallet to complete the proccess.
 ![Add Public Key](https://user-images.githubusercontent.com/95684171/152945176-efc0abfc-fab2-47ad-a5a3-2b5efc7f85e2.png)